ROCm: Supercomputing

-Other acceleration & graphics interoperation
+Other acceleration and graphics interoperation

-As of version 3.0, Blender can now use HIP compute kernels for its renderer cycles.
+As of version 3.0, Blender can use HIP compute kernels for its renderer cycles.

-Other Languages
+Other languages

 Julia

 Julia has the AMDGPU.jl package, which integrates with LLVM and selects components of the ROCm stack.
 Instead of compiling code through HIP, AMDGPU.jl uses Julia's compiler to generate LLVM IR directly, which is later consumed by LLVM to generate native device code.
 AMDGPU.jl uses ROCr's HSA implementation to upload native code onto the device and execute it, similar to how HIP loads its own generated device code.

 AMDGPU.jl also supports integration with ROCm's rocBLAS (for BLAS), rocRAND (for random number generation), and rocFFT (for FFTs).
 Future integration with rocALUTION, rocSOLVER, MIOpen, and certain other ROCm libraries is planned.

 Software distribution

 Official

 Installation instructions are provided for Linux and Windows in the official AMD ROCm documentation.
 ROCm software is currently spread across several public GitHub repositories.
 Within the main public meta-repository, there is an XML manifest for each official release: using git-repo, a version control tool built on top of Git, is the recommended way to synchronize with the stack locally.

 AMD starts distributing containerized applications for ROCm, notably scientific research applications gathered under AMD Infinity Hub.

-AMD distributes itself packages tailored to various Linux distributions.
+AMD itself distributes packages tailored to various Linux distributions.